geoschem/integrated_methane_inversion/docs/source/advanced/imi-docker-container.rst

 Why use the IMI Docker container?
 =================================
-Aside from providing a consistent environment.
-Using the IMI container can significantly ease installation of the IMI on a new system.
+Aside from providing a consistent environment, using the IMI container can significantly ease installation of the IMI on a new system.
 This is because the container has all the necessary dependencies and source code for running the IMI preinstalled and preloaded.
 This equals easier setup for you.

 Additionally, Docker containers lend themselves very well to automated workflows, so using a docker container version of the IMI can make it easier to set up scheduled inversions of the IMI.